vincentarelbundock/Rdatasets/doc/openintro/rst/possum.rst

          :name: description

       Data representing possums in Australia and New Guinea.
-This is a copy of the data set by the same name in the ``DAAG`` package, however, the data set included here includes fewer variables.
+This is a copy of the dataset by the same name in the ``DAAG`` package, however, the dataset included here includes fewer variables.

       .. rubric:: Usage
          :name: usage